adjust/cocos2dx_sdk/doc/android/android.md

 std::string environment = AdjustEnvironmentProduction2dx;
 ```

 **Important:** This value should be set to `AdjustEnvironmentSandbox2dx` if and only if you or someone else is testing your
 app.
 Make sure to set the environment to `AdjustEnvironmentProduction2dx` just before you publish the app.
 Set it back to
 `AdjustEnvironmentSandbox2dx` when you start developing and testing it again.

 We use this environment to distinguish between real traffic and test traffic from test devices.
 It is very important that you
 keep this value meaningful at all times!
 This is especially important if you are tracking revenue.

 ### <a id="sdk-logging">Adjust logging

-You can increase or decrease the amount of logs you see in tests by calling `setLogLevel` on your `AdjustConfig2dx` instance
+You can increase or decrease the amount of logs you see in tests by calling `setLogLevel` on the `AdjustConfig2dx` instance
 with one of the following parameters:

 ```cpp